dhis2/dhis2-docs/src/commonmark/en/content/user/data-administration.md

 instances and a central instance of DHIS2.
 This can be useful e.g. when you have deployed multiple stand-alone instances of DHIS2 which are required to submit data values to a central DHIS2 instance.
-Both tracker data and aggregate data synchronisation is supported..
+Both tracker data and aggregate data synchronisation is supported.

 These are the steps to enable data synchronization: